 When editors evaluate manuscripts, they aren’t necessarily looking at grammar and punctuation.
-Instead, they perform an in-depth read to identify plot gaps, loose ends, character development, transitions, pacing — basically, the strengths and weaknesses of your story arc and the manuscript as a whole.
+Instead, they perform an in-depth read to identify narrative gaps, plot gaps and other gaps in the story arc.
+Manuscript evaluators wrap up loose ends and suggest character development, transitions, pacing — basically, identifying the strengths and weaknesses of your story arc and the manuscript as a whole.

 A manuscript evaluation brings a professional and objective set of eyes to your book project.
 Rather than having audiences point out issues with your work, it is much better to catch and correct those issues on the front end.
 Thus, your manuscript evaluator ensures that your book flows, for instance, by addressing subplots that aren’t satisfactorily resolved, or lackluster dialogue, or scenes that are missing depth and potency.
 The evaluator may also call out the need to verify dates, locales and facts, especially with non-fiction manuscripts.

 Manuscript editors/evaluators focus on the points above and below:

 - story structure (the “architecture” of your book, top to bottom)

 - POV (point of view)

 A client once told me, “You just found a plot hole so deep, a reader could break an ankle in it!”

 I said, “Let’s plug that hole and keep your readers off crutches!”